jstoebel/eds_dashboard/app/views/helps/_clinical_sites.html.md

 ***
 ### Editing a Clinical Site
-To edit a Clincal Site, first locate the site to be editted and select the actions button located next to the District column.
+To edit a Clinical Site, first locate the site to be edited and select the actions button located next to the District column.
-This will lead to a dropdown menu, select Edit from the dropdown menu.
+This will lead to a drop down menu, select Edit from the drop down menu.

    ![Actions Tab](/help_images/clinical_sites/action_drop_down.JPG)